23

 • Scraggly growth.
 If your Hygrophila difformis seems to be shedding its bottom leaves and/or losing its bushy shape, it might be lacking light.
 Although this plant does grow relatively well in low-light conditions, it won’t look as decorative.
 More frequent pruning can help prevent bare-looking stems.

 • Leaves losing color.
 All fast-growing plants absorb a lot of nutrients, which comes in quite handy if you’re trying to combat algae.
-It does mean that in some cases a nutrient shortage can develop, which manifests in pale looking new growth.
-If you feel like your water wisteria is losing color, consider dosing liquid nutrients or placing a root tab or two in the substrate near the plant.
+It does mean that in some cases a nutrient shortage can develop, which manifests in pale-looking new growth.

 • Emersed to submersed.
 Many popular aquarium plants are not grown underwater by the nurseries that produce them.
 If this is the case, a plant might go through a phase of very extensive (and rather alarming!) leaf loss in the weeks after purchase.
-In many cases it’s not dying, but actually replacing its leaves with brand new underwater versions.
-In many cases your Hygrophila difformis will grow back even better after this.

 Black Thumb?

 It happens to the best of us.
-If you’re worried you don’t have the time to maintain your own aquascape or just want to get things right the first try, FantaSEA Aquariums is here to help.
+If you’re worried you don’t have the time to maintain your own aquascape or just want to get things right on the first try, FantaSEA Aquariums is here to help.
 We can take care of the entire process from design to set-up to maintenance for you!
 You can contact us to discuss your ideas through our contact form here.